xdab/miniwolf/README.md

 Soundcard modem/TNC for amateur radio packet communications designed as a simple, lightweight alternative to well-known and respected [Direwolf by WB2OSZ](https://github.com/wb2osz/direwolf).

-It supports encoding and decoding AX.25 packets over 1200 baud AFSK while interfacing with existing tools over stdin/stdout, TCP as well as UDP.
+It supports encoding and decoding AX.25 packets over 1200 baud AFSK while interfacing with existing tools over stdin/stdout, TCP, UDP as well as their IPC equivalents with Unix domain sockers.
 On each of these "interfacing layers" both TNC2 and KISS can be used.

 ### What it isn't